harshita1017/harshita1017.github.io/_pages/about.md

 With a keen interest in AI, Data, and Software, I've embarked on a dynamic professional journey that reflects my passion and dedication.
 One of my recent achievements includes being in the `top 100` at the `2023 Google Solution Challenge`.

 I have also undertaken some research endeavors which include work in the domain of `Parkinson's detection using Speech` and `Machine Unlearning`.

+Currently i am interested in research in the domain of `ExAI` and `LLMs`.